zqx951102/AMPN/README.md

 ****
 ## :fire: NEWS :fire:

+- [06/2024] **📣We received comments requiring minor revisions from the Journal of Information Sciences.**
+-
 - [04/2024] **📣We received comments requiring major revisions from the Journal of Information Sciences.**

 - [10/2023] **📣We submitted our paper to the Journal of Information Sciences.**